Alexander-556/PowerShellScripts/README.md

 After the font is installed, you need to configure Windows Terminal to use it as the default font:

 1. Launch Windows Terminal
-2. Open the settings by pressing `Ctrl + ,` or using the dropdown arrow in the tab bar → Settings
+2. Open the settings by pressing `Ctrl + ,` or using the dropdown arrow in the tab bar then go to Settings
 3. In the Settings UI, go to Profiles > Defaults
 4. Select the Appearance tab
-5. Find "Font face" and enter: "MesloLGM Nerd Font"
+5. Find "Font Face" and enter: "MesloLGM Nerd Font"
 6. Click save (bottom right corner)

 Note: If Windows Terminal cannot find the font, it will silently fall back to the default one.
 So if nothing changed after you changed the settings, check if the font is installed and whether the "Font Face" settings entry is correct.
+The entry has to be verbatim.

 Once this is set, any oh-my-posh theme that relies on Nerd Fonts will display correctly across PowerShell and other shells running in Windows Terminal.